 Whitehaven Beach, located in the Whitsunday Islands, lies within the Great Barrier Reef National Marine Park and is a protected world heritage site.
 This pristine environment continuously gets voted one of the best beaches in the world, attracting thousands of visitors each year.

 Whitehaven Beach is indeed a white haven.
-Its 98% silica white sand, which gives a brilliant, near luminescent colour, juxtaposed with bright turquoise water coupled with its remote location makes Whitehaven absolutely breath-taking.
+Its 98% white silica sand juxtaposed with bright, clear turquoise water coupled with its pristine location makes Whitehaven breathtaking.

 Snorkel at Chance Bay

 Whitehaven is not well known for snorkelling because it lacks fringing reefs.
 You can look under the surface to spot the occasional fish or turtle on the sandy bottom, but for the best snorkelling take a short walk to Chance Bay.

 You can access the Chance Bay walking track from the southern end of Whitehaven.